Phuket resorts review

 The Club Med Phuket is stretched along 1.5 kilometres of beach (across a road unfortunately), with a redesigned Club Med Spa and extensive facilities for children.
 In fact everyone over four months old is welcome at this family-friendly hotel.
 Enjoy yoga, cooking classes and a nine-hole pitch and putt golf green.
 Catering for children of various ages are a Baby Club Med, a Petite Club Med and a Mini Club Med (four to under-elevens).
 With the usual adrenalin-pumping arsenal of activities and testosterone by the pound, this is a resort for ripped biceps to get to work – tennis, squash, archery, mini soccer and volleyball.

 On to sunset country, Promthep Cape.
-But just before we get there, pull a right onto Nai Harn Beach at the end of which is the very regal The Royal Phuket Yacht Club (in a former incarnation the Le Royal Meridien and now managed by Puravarna Hotels & Resorts).
+But just before we get there, pull a right onto Nai Harn Beach at the end of which is the very regal new-look The Nai Harn (Jan 2016 relaunch of the former Royal Phuket Yacht Club).
 This was one of the first trendsetters on the island and is still a stately presence though the approach has got a bit crowded with Yacht Club wannabes, imitations and shops that nevertheless still manage to lend the place a festive atmosphere.